maitranghs/goshop/README.md

 - Redux-form to handle form easier
 - Redux-thunk, a middleware to handle asynchronous actions in redux
 - React-scripts to handle test, run, build react application
-- Shopping cart will be saved in localstorage in order to keep cart information available everytime user comeback to the site.
-Only delete when place an order successfully.
+- Shopping cart information will be saved in mongoDB, while cart token, to retrieve/ update/ delete cart information, will be saved in localstorage.

 ### 2.2 Server side - NodeJS
 - Bcrypt to encrypt and check valid customer's password